 “What happens when the preventive interventions you imagine raise the same kinds of ethical questions that enhancements do?” asks Eric Juengst, director of the UNC Center for Bioethics.
 “Questions about equal access, effects on the downstream generations, and effects on what it means to be human.”

 Juengst explores these and other ethical quandaries as they relate to this gene-editing tool.
 His work focuses on research ethics — questions raised by new advances in science and technology.
-He and his colleague, Jean Cadigan, are leading a project that will survey scientists about the professional and social factors that shape the trajectories of using CRISPR in preventive human genome editing, as well as analyzing national and international policy.
+He and his colleague, Jean Cadigan, are leading a project that will survey scientists about the professional and social factors that shape the trajectories of using CRISPR in preventive human genome editing.
+They are also analyzing national and international policy.

 Fortunately, this isn’t completely new territory for bioethicists, researchers, and policymakers.
 Genome engineering has been around for decades.
 Methods like homologous recombination, developed by Nobel laureate and UNC’s own Oliver Smithies, have prompted ethical discussions time and time again.